marthacj/HP_Sus_Sys_3/README.md

 pip install r-requirements.txt

 This application is compatible Windows 11 system, using NVIDIA GPU with Cuda.
+Please ensure you have configured your machine with Cuda: https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html

 Due to GPU memory requirements, this application has not be tested on another OS.